Piranha (1978 film): Plot

 A military team led by Colonel Waxman and former Razorteeth scientist Dr. Mengers spread poison upstream, ignoring protests that the piranha survived the first attempt.
-When Grogan discovers a tributary that bypasses the dam, Waxman and Mengers quarantine him and McKeown to prevent them from alerting the media.
-The pair escape, but Waxman alerts law enforcement to capture them while the piranha attack the summer camp, injuring and killing many children and a camp counselor.
+When Paul discovers a tributary that bypasses the dam, Waxman and Mengers quarantine him and Maggie to prevent them from alerting the media.
+The pair escapes, but Waxman alerts law enforcement to capture them while the piranhas attack the summer camp, injuring the children and killing Betsy, a camp counselor.

-Waxman and Mengers arrive at the water park to intercept Grogan and McKeown, but the piranha attack and kill many vacationers and Waxman.
-Intending to prevent the piranha from reaching the ocean and spreading around the world, Grogan and Maggie commandeer a speedboat and rush to a shuttered smelting plant in the hopes that they can use its industrial waste to kill the mutants.
-They arrive at the plant before the piranha, but the control office is submerged, forcing Grogan to go underwater with a safety line.
-Despite being attacked by the piranha, he opens the valves and McKeown pulls him to safety.
-The pair return to the water park, where Grogan enters a catatonic state.
+Waxman and Mengers arrive at the resort to intercept Paul and Maggie, but the piranhas attack and kill many vacationers and Waxman.
+Intending to prevent the piranha from reaching the ocean and spreading worldwide, Paul and Maggie commandeer a speedboat and rush to a shuttered smelting plant, hoping to use its industrial waste to kill the mutants.
+They arrive at the plant before the piranhas, but the control office is submerged, forcing Paul to go underwater with a safety line.
+Despite being attacked by the piranhas, he opens the valves, and Maggie pulls him to safety.
+The pair returns to the resort, where Paul enters a catatonic state.
 During a televised interview, Mengers spins an altered version of events and downplays the piranha's existence.

 Cast

-The screenwriter John Sayles appears in a cameo as a sentry.